caiguangya/fair-topk/README.md

     * -pub: Proportional upper bound of the protected group
     * -ns: Number of weight vectors
     * -us: Uniform weight vector sampling method
-    * -nt: Number of threads (needed for klevel_based_method and mip_based_method)
+    * -nt: Number of threads (needed for klevel_based_method and optional for mip_based_method with Gurobi solver)
     * -uo: Unoptimized (only works for klevel_based_method_2d)
+    * -sol: gurobi or scip (default: gurobi)

     See below for examples of commands and their outputs.

-For executing mip_based_method inside the container, you might need to apply a new [Gurobi license](https://www.gurobi.com/features/web-license-service/).
+For executing mip_based_method with Gurobi solver inside the container, you might need to apply a new [Gurobi license](https://www.gurobi.com/features/web-license-service/).
 Before executing mip_based_method, run the following command
 ```
 export GRB_LICENSE_FILE=\path\to\gurobi\license
 ```